MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 ## What subscription do I need for Azure Information Protection and what features are included?
-See the [subscription information](https://go.microsoft.com/fwlink/?LinkId=827589) from marketing.
+See the [subscription information](https://go.microsoft.com/fwlink/?LinkId=827589) for Azure Information Protection.

 ## I’ve heard a new release is going to be available soon, for Azure Information Protection—when will it be released?